 The Residence Life program is under the supervision of the Associate Dean of Students (Campus Center, 2nd floor).
 Residential facilities of the College include five traditional residence halls-Mobile Hall, Walsh Hall, Murray Hall, Toolen Hall, and O'Leary Hall.
-A new hall with suite-style living will open in August 2002 and apartments are available for upperclassmen in the Fairway Apartments.
+Viragh Hall, with suite-style living, opened in August 2002 and apartments are available for upperclassmen in the Fairway Apartments.
 For more information, call 251-380-3028.